-NMEA logger\: Enable the NMEA logger on startup?
-If this option is disa-

-Log book\: Logs each start and landing.
+NMEA logger: Enable the NMEA logger on startup?
+If this option is disabled, the NMEA logger can still be started manually.
+Log book: Logs each start and landing.

-12.24 Setup / Logger info

-This page allows you to set the pilot and aircraft details used for annotating XCSoar's IGC logger.
+12.24 Setup / Logger info This page allows you to set the pilot and aircraft details used for annotating XCSoar's IGC logger.
 Pilot name: This is the pilot name used in the internal software logger declaration.